 |Butch trots Farah out for BC (Photo by Jessica Anderson)|

 Pulling into ride camp after several grueling hours of watching Butch maneuver us safely through lots & lots of traffic, we looked for a place to park.
-Not less than FOUR people approached our rig as Butch was jockeying here/there - to find that spot - approached his door to tell him that "You can't park there!"
-So much for the "comradery"...
-By the time the fourth person had said that - we were both pretty well... well...
-The middle of the field looked by then - like the "perfect" spot!
-We sat up our camp within shouting distance of Anne-Marie & Lisa - who actually welcomed us to the neighborhood!
-No longer on any team - we fend for ourselves :-)
+With a lot of riders expected, many had arrived early to save spots for their team.
+Butch was jockeying here/there - to find a spot not already spoken for.
+We ended up in the middle of the field within shouting distance of Anne-Marie & Lisa - who welcomed us to the neighborhood!
+No longer on a team - we fend for ourselves :-)

 |Farah enjoys lunch after the ride~|

-Before too long, we heard a horse come up behind us.
-After a few miles, we made introductions - as it was obvious that the three horses were all fit & would be together on the trail.
-The trail was easy to follow, footing was good - but dry & hard, with loose rock in places.
-When we arrived at the first of the water tanks I was surprised when the front runner said he was passing up the water & was that "OK"?
-No, I always offer water when it's there.
+Before too long, I could hear a horse coming up behind us.
+Within a mile two - we made introductions.
+It became obvious that the three horses were all fit & we'd be traveling together on the trail.
+Marking ribbons were easy to follow, the footing was good, but dry & hard.
+In places loose rock demanded our attention.
+Arriving at the first of the water tanks I was surprised when the front runner said he was passing up the water & asked if that "OK"?
+No - not really - but I told him to go ahead.
+Most riders always offer water when it comes up.
+We did catch up & ride side my side for a while, but the pace was faster than I wanted to do.

 I was riding with a heart monitor for the first time & could see that Farah was traveling well within the parameters that I'd read were in the "normal" range.
-When we arrived at the VC, it was wonderful to have Butch there to take the reins & cool her down.
-We pulsed two-minutes behind our traveling companions.
-No surprise to me - since I have learned that Farah's recoveries are Not Khari's!
-I'd forgotten the stomach buffer that I use with electrolytes, so had that little nagging worry in the back of my mind.
-She ate well & was drinking just fine, but the pace was faster than I would have liked.
-I was actually glad that we left out of the VC on our own - Farah settled into her pace & we were having our best time of the day.
+When we reached the Vet Check, it was wonderful to have Butch there to take the reins & we both worked at cooling her down.
+She pulsed two-minutes behind the horse behind us.
+Farah takes a little longer than what I was used to with Khari.
+I'd forgotten the stomach buffer that I use with Farah's electrolytes, but she was eating well & was drinking fine.
+The pace was a little faster than I would have liked, so it was nice to leave the Vet Check on our own.
+Farah settled into her pace & we were having our best time of the day.

-It wasn't long before we caught up to the second place rider, then began seeing bikes & hikers on the trail.
+It wasn't long before we caught up to the second place rider & began seeing bikes & hikers on the trail.
 We were polite, but some of these other trail users seemed irritated that we were there at all...
 Farah took over her favored lead position.

 |Bare Bones 30-mi.
 My 310XT tract|

 Butch got back just as I was heading to our camp to clean Farah up for BC judging.
-We both worked the hour, while Farah consumed her mash & hay.
+We both worked the hour grooming her - while she happily consumed her mash & hay.

 |Farah & Butch|